d1r7b46/webapp90days/README.md

       - Read to understand the "Validate All Input" section found here: https://learn.microsoft.com/en-us/sql/relational-databases/security/sql-injection?view=sql-server-ver16
       - Make and use 10-20 physical or digital flashcards, focusing on vocab and key concepts
    - Kinaesthetic
-      - Learn the code in the following, create some code that would be susceptible and seek out: https://bobby-tables.com/plsql <br>
+      - Learn the code in the following, create some code that would be susceptible and seek out: https://bobby-tables.com/plsql <br><br>

-Day 9-14: Practice SQL injection on vulnerable web applications and in labs
+*Day 9-14: Practice SQL injection on vulnerable web applications and in labs*<br>
    - Kinaesthetic
       - TryHackMe Rooms (free): https://tryhackme.com/room/sqhell OR https://tryhackme.com/room/prioritise
       - Complete OWASP WebGoat's SQL Injection section: https://owasp.org/www-project-webgoat/